 Autism is a phenomenon which raises far-reaching questions into the nature of self, identity, science, health, politics, cultures and society, with a wide range of often competing debates, theories and ideologies.

-We support emerging autistic sub-cultures, stronger autistic identity, greater self-knowledge and a more enriched society.
+We support strengths-based approaches to autism, cross-cultural perspectives, autistic identity, greater self-knowledge and a more enriched society.

 Read The Four Dialogic Practices here.